 Osteopathy does not replace conventional treatment with hands-on care alone.
 Improving the breathing mechanism is important but anti-inflammatory medication and inhalers are still critical measures of care in the treatment of chronic asthma.
 The overall goal is to deliver care that will decrease the patient’s frequency of attacks and dependency on medication and help them better cope with breathing restrictions.

-Get Care and Treatment in Clinton Township
+Get Care and Treatment in Clinton

-At Swetech Medical Center, our doctors of osteopathic medicine work to accurately diagnosis chronic asthma and develop treatment plans that ensure our patients are able to maintain a full life even with this health restriction.
+At Swetech Medical Center, our doctors of osteopathic medicine work to accurately diagnose chronic asthma and develop treatment plans that ensure our patients are able to maintain a full life even with this health restriction.
 Consistent care, regular checkups, proper exercise and diet, and avoidance of triggers can help reduce the negative side effects and encourage the body’s natural tendency to self-heal.
 Together with your doctor, you can create an action plan that identifies the best way to handle each type of attack, how to manage asthma when sick, when to call a doctor, or when to visit the emergency room.

 Contact us today to discuss any respiratory issues you are experiencing or to begin osteopathic treatment for chronic asthma.
 Visit our urgent care in Clinton Township for immediate medical attention.